... Skip to main content

 What are effective interventions that will help the couple?

-This three-hour in-person training will be of interest to both those already working with couples and those considering transitioning to couples work
+This one-day in-person training will be of interest to both those already working with couples and those considering transitioning to couples work

 What You’ll Learn